verbb/readability/README.md

 `Automated Readability Index:  {{ someContent | automatedReadabilityIndex }}`

+#### Dale-Chall Readability Score

+The Dale-Chall formula is a vocabulary-based readability formula, matching its own list of words to the words in the material being evaluated, to determine the appropriate grade level.
+In addition, the Dale-Chall formula factors in the total number of words and sentences, arriving at an average sentence length.

+`Dale-Chall Readability Score:  {{ someContent | daleChallReadabilityScore }}`

+#### Spache Readability Score

+The formula calculates the grade level of a text sample based on sentence length and number of unfamiliar words.
+The Spache Formula considers “unfamiliar words” as words that 3rd grade and below do not recognize.
+The Spache Formula is best used to calculate the difficulty of text that falls at the 3rd grade level or below.

+`Spache Readability Score:  {{ someContent | spacheReadabilityScore }}`

 ### Measuring How Long It Should Take To Read

 Measuring how long it takes to read is based off the Flesch-Kincaid Reading Ease.
 According to [this Wikipedia article](https://en.wikipedia.org/wiki/Reading_%28process%29#Reading_rate), rates of reading include reading for memorization (fewer than 100 words per minute [wpm]); reading for learning (100–200 wpm); reading for comprehension (200–400 wpm); and skimming (400–700 wpm).
 Reading for comprehension is the essence of the daily reading of most people.
 Skimming is for superficially processing large quantities of text at a low level of comprehension (below 50%).